Pekk4/weight-monitor/README.md

 # Weight Monitor (MVP)

+This is a test-project for agentic AI development.

 This workspace contains a minimal fullstack TypeScript app for tracking daily morning weight.

 - `server` — Express + TypeScript backend using SQLite (`sqlite` + `sqlite3`).